exaworld/easygrad/README.md

 output = model([1, 2, 3])

 ## Acknowledgements
-This library is based on an original micrograd library developed by [karpathy](https://github.com/karpathy/micrograd)
+This library is based on the original micrograd library developed by [karpathy](https://github.com/karpathy/micrograd)